-Contemporary design on medieval communes
+Contemporary architecture on medieval communes

 The top of one of the highest hills in Urbino, Italy, bears the rebirth of an ancient rural hamlet.
 Built on top of the remains of Medieval communes, these stone-shelled buildings take a seemingly logic position in regard to the surroundings of the Marche region while standing out in the landscape, overlooking the sloping hills.